viclab/note/README.md

-# note
-Some Notes And Ideas
+# Some Notes And Ideas